 Bloggers’ stories have patterns: most bloggers are either about getting out of debt or retiring early.
 I’ve been amazed over and over how fast people can get out of debt simply by creating a plan and following it religiously.

-There are also a lot of successful blogs whose target audience is women and reminds us that there are still existing gender disparities in finance.
+There are also a lot of successful blogs whose target audience is women of all ages, reminding us that gender disparities in finance still exist.